Rajiv Surendra

-Rajiv Surendra (born 1985 or 1986) (Note: Some sources indicate a birth year of 1988 or 1989, which contradicts several statements in his book The Elephants in My Backyard, such as being twelve when he auditioned for the TV series Goosebumps (which ended in 1998), and his audition for Mean Girls (filmed in 2003) coming after a hiatus at age sixteen.) is a Canadian American actor, artist, content creator, and writer.
-He is known for his portrayal of high school student Kevin Gnapoor in the 2004 teen comedy film Mean Girls and for his 2016 memoir, The Elephants in My Backyard, which chronicles his bid to win the lead role in the 2012 film Life of Pi.
+Rajiv Surendra (born July 19, 1986) (Note: Some sources indicate a birth year of 1988 or 1989, which contradicts several statements in his book The Elephants in My Backyard, such as being twelve when he auditioned for the TV series Goosebumps (which ended in 1998), and his audition for Mean Girls (filmed in 2003) coming after a hiatus at age sixteen.) is a Canadian American actor, artist, content creator, and writer.
+He is known for his portrayal of high school student Kevin Gnapoor in the 2004 teen comedy film Mean Girls and for his 2016 memoir, The Elephants in My Backyard, which chronicles his unsuccessful bid to win the lead role in the 2012 film Life of Pi.

 Early life

 Surendra's parents immigrated to Canada from Sri Lanka.
 He grew up in Toronto, in a neighbourhood close to Toronto Zoo.
 He attended Wexford Collegiate School for the Arts as a musical theatre student and performer, graduating in 2003.